 Managing perpetuity capital enables us to identify long term investment themes.
-In particular, for over 10 years, OUem has been working to deal with the threats and opportunities arising from the inevitable to climate change, through a broader theme of resource efficiency.
+In particular, for over 10 years, OUem has been working to deal with the threats and opportunities arising from the inevitable reduction on the dependence of fossil fuels due to climate change, through a broader theme of resource efficiency.